AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module14/ex1.md

  Term | Explanation
 ---------|----------
 **Offer** | An offer is a marketing message that may have rules associated with it that specify who is eligible to see the offer.
 An offer has a status: draft, approved or archived.
-**Placement** | The combination of location (or channel) and context (or component type) in which an offer appears for an end-user.
-Effectively it is the combination of Text, HTML, Image Link for Email, Mobile, Web, Social, Instant Messaging, and non-Digital.
+**Placement** | The combination of location (or Channel Type) and context (or Content Type) in which an offer appears for an end-user.
+Effectively it is the combination of Text, HTML, Image, JSON in Mobile, Web, Social, Instant Messaging, and non-Digital channels.
 **Rule** | The logic that defines and controls the eligibility of end-users for an offer.
 **Personalized Offer** | A customizable marketing message based on eligibility rules and constraints.
 **Fallback Offer** | The default offer displayed when an end-user is not eligible for any of the offers in the collection used.